 German Faculty Scholarship (expendable)

-Since Fall 2004, the German Section has hosted the annual German-American Day event during the first week in October (program and German dinner in Student Center).
+Since Fall 2004, the German Section has hosted the annual German-American Day outreach and recruiting event during the first week in October (program and German dinner in Student Center).

 The Department of World Languages is part of the College of Arts & Sciences, 214 Pray-Harrold, 734.487.4344